-11.1.1 Reading logs
+11.3.1 Reading logs

-- 1. Choose the Agent Logs menu. - Logs from all agents appear according to the active filters applied.
-The first time the log panel is opened, the logs displayed will be the logs that were generated over the past 24 hours and with the status New or In progress. - Click on the Date button to select the period that you want to view, and click on Apply.
+1. Choose the Agent Logs menu.

+Logs from all components appear according to the active filters applied.
+The first time the log panel is opened, the logs displayed will be all the logs that were generated over the past 24 hours.

+Click on the Date button to select the period that you want to view, and click on Apply.
 With the double arrow, select the period from a calendar.
-The cross to the right of the Date field resets the period to the last 24 hours. - The list of logs generated during the selected period appears. - The color on the left side of a log line indicates its severity: there are eight levels of severity that correspond to the levels on the syslog protocol.
+The cross to the right of the Date field resets the period to the last 24 hours.

+The list of logs generated during the selected period appears.
+The color on the left side of a log line indicates its severity: there are eight levels of severity that correspond to the levels on the syslog protocol.
 Every level is assigned a color:

+Urgence Avertissement

+Alerte Remarque

+Critique Information

+Erreur Diagnostic